wahidsaleemi/container-bootcamp/labs/day2-labs/test-storage.md

 Browse the heroes web application and add some ratings.
 Make a note of the current ratings.

-## Destroy the DB POD
+## Destroy the DB Pod
 Now delete the database pod deployment
 ```
 kubectl delete deployment heroes-db-deploy
 ```
 Browse the heroes web application and refresh the ratings.
-You will not be able to see the ratings as there is no backend database pod. .
+You will not be able to see the ratings now.

-## Recreate the DB POD
+## Recreate the DB Pod
 Now, again apply the yaml file for the db pod, heroes-db-azdisk.yaml to recreate the DB pod.

 This will create a fresh heroes-db pod with the same Azure disks mounted.

 ```
 kubectl apply -f heroes-db-azdisk.yaml
 ```
-Verify the mount points of azure disks inside the newly created DB pod.
+Wit for the pod to be ctarted and Verify the mount points of azure disks inside the newly created DB pod.

 ```
 [root@CentoS01 helper-files]# kubectl exec -it heroes-db-deploy-678745655b-f82vj bash